FLAMEGPU/docs/flamegpu/modelspec.rst

     (((movement) < (0.25)) == true)

 May be evaluated as false up to ``200`` times (i.e. in ``200`` separate simulation iterations) before the global condition will be ignored and the function is applied to every agent.
-Following maximum number of iterations being reached the iteration count is reset once the agent function has been applied.
+Following the maximum number of iterations being reached, the iteration count is reset once the agent function has been applied.

 .. code-block:: xml
    :linenos: